davecoulter/YSE_PZ/docs/contributing.rst

 To test if your proposed dependency will work, you need to spin up a dev docker container which will attempt to install your proposed dependency and then run YSE_PZ.
-To do this, run the command
+To do this run the command, whilst in the :code:`YSE_PZ/docker/` directory,

 .. code:: none